zjl9959/GuillotineCut/Doc/CuttingModel.md

   \sum_{l \in L^{1}_{g}} \omega_{gl} - W \cdot (1 - p_{g} + p_{g'}) \le \gamma \le \sum_{l \in L^{1}_{g}} \omega_{gl} + W \cdot (1 - p_{g} + p_{g'}), \quad \forall g, g' \in G, g' = \textrm{next}(g)
   $$

-- **HTW1 (L1 total width)** the sum of all L1 virtual bin's width should be equal to the width of the raw material or leave enough width for the waste.
+- **HTW1 (L1 total width)** the sum of all L1 virtual bin's width should be equal to the width of the plate or leave enough width for the waste.
   ==only the rightmost waste on the last bin is residual? then the $W^{+}_{1}$ limit should be considered in the rest area!==
   $$
   W \cdot (1 - e) \le \sum_{l \in L^{1}} \omega^{1}_{l} \le W - W^{-}_{3} \cdot e
   $$
-- **HTH2 (L2 total height)** the sum of all L2 virtual bin's height should be equal to the height of the raw material.
+- **HTH2 (L2 total height)** the sum of all L2 virtual bin's height should be equal to the height of the plate.
   $$
   \sum_{m \in L^{2}_{l}} \eta^{2}_{lm} = H, \quad \forall l \in L^{1}
   $$